CAIDA/catalog-data/sources/recipe/how_to_parse_ark_traces/README.md

-## How to parse through ark IPv4/IPv6 traceroutes
+# How to parse through ark IPv4/IPv6 traceroutes:
 ~~~json
 {
     "id": "how_to_parse_ark_traces",